Menaka811/CardGame_War/README.md

 4. If the game is running for more than 1000 times, i am exiting the game to prevent from infinite loop

 ## If Given More time
-1. I have used List for peforming pop() and append() operation.
-This might cause an issue when the number of players grow and game should run on large scale.
+1. I have used python defualt List for peforming pop() and append() operation.
+This might cause an issue when the number of players grow and game should run large scale.
 With more time, I could like to implement using Queue data structure imported from Queue library.
 2. I have defined Player Class but I have not used it.
 If even more time , I would create each player using the Player class.
-3. Genelarizing the game for N players .
+3. Generalizing the game for N players .
 Currently , only two players can play the game.
 I would like to extend the current functionality for N players.
 I have thought about the implementation.I would love to try this
 4. My current code doesnt have any interaction with the user, becuase the game was running for many rounds .
 So, I did not implement interaction.
 But I would like to add that feature to this using cool animation.